SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### The Database

 People are way less reliable than you think.
 EVERYONE.
 Even you.
 When everyone's running around in a flurry, and dealing with dozens of people a week, things get messed up all the time.
 I've seen this happen every single year of my 4 years in the debsoc.
 Errors are incredibly common, and it's incredibly challenging to build a resilient, fault-tolerant system with multiple checks.
 The Debsoc constantly misses out on people due to system errors or people forgetting to add people.
-We've met peopl
+We've met people months after recruitments who told us they weren't on the round 2 list and asked why.
+We sobbed internally and asked them to apply again this year.
+Ansh was a friend of mine, and when him and I texted, he found out that he wasn't on the list, and I rectified that.
+Nahush was missed out due to a system error and only because Nahush texted Bharath in sem 2 was Nahush able to come to informal recruitments.
+This

 In 2022 and 2023, everyone input their data directly into an excel spreadsheet and it was GARBAGE.